caitlingbailey/caitlingbailey/README.md

+**caitlingbailey/caitlingbailey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ### Hi, I'm Caitlin! 👋

-I'm an Analytics Consultant, who enjoys the world of tech and programming.
-Thanks for checking out my profile!
+I'm a Full-Stack Software Engineer, who loves the world of tech and programming.
+I mainly use Python, React and C. Thanks for checking out my profile!

+🌱 I’m currently learning React
+📫 How to reach me: caitlingbailey.com

 <!--
-**caitlingbailey/caitlingbailey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: